liamkeaton/liamkeaton.github.io/_posts/2017-10-20-singapore.md

 ## The move

 After spending a couple of days exploring Singapore from our Geylang home we got a message during dinner.
-Our host had got feedback from a previous guest about a neighbor questioning them about being there.
+Our host had got feedback from a previous guest about a neighbour questioning them about being there.
 Apparently AirBnb isn't exactly legal in Singapore and this spooked our host who asked us to move into an hotel.
 A little perturbed we packed up our things and headed to a brand new hotel in the Bugis area of the city.
 This turned out to be incredibly central and our exploring of the city continued by foot.

 ## Fountain of Wealth